micmejia/bible-dump/NKJV/Acts/Acts 1.md

 And when they had entered, they went up into the upper room where they were staying: Peter, James, John, and Andrew; Philip and Thomas; Bartholomew and Matthew; James _the son_ of Alphaeus and Simon the Zealot; and Judas _the son_ of James.

 ###### 14
-These all continued with one [^d]accord in prayer [^e]and supplication, with the women and Mary the mother of Jesus, and with His brothers. ## Matthias Chosen
+These all continued with one accord in prayer and supplication, with the women and Mary the mother of Jesus, and with His brothers. ## Matthias Chosen

 ###### 15
-And in those days Peter stood up in the midst of the [^f]disciples (altogether the number of names was about a hundred and twenty), and said,
+And in those days Peter stood up in the midst of the disciples (altogether the number of names was about a hundred and twenty), and said,

 ###### 16
 "Men _and_ brethren, this Scripture had to be fulfilled, which the Holy Spirit spoke before by the mouth of David concerning Judas, who became a guide to those who arrested Jesus;